If you think branding refers to what farmers do to unsuspecting cows, you’re very much mistaken.

 The process of re-branding or building a brand has knock-on benefits for your startup.
 Brand building requires you to strip off all the parts of your business and take a real good look under the hood.

-Anyways, enough of me pretending I know anything about cars, here are some things to look at when brand building.
+Anyways, enough of me pretending I know anything about cars, here are some things to look at when building a brand for your startup.

 In the process of deciding on these things, you need to research your competitors and your target audience.
 While you may already be doing this for your content or social media marketing already, it’s never a bad thing to research these two further.

-A clear plan, manifesto or brand guidelines document can be invaluable to your startup and the difference between succeeding in your industry or barely getting out of first gear (OK, no more car metaphors!)
+A clear plan, manifesto or brand guidelines document can be invaluable to your startup in creating a consistent brand image and making the difference between succeeding in your industry or barely getting out of first gear (OK, no more car metaphors!)

 Don’t think that a single slideshow about your brand is enough.
 Brand building is an ongoing process.
 However, having that first initial blueprint can help you stay on track and remember why you do what you do.

 So there you have it!
-Brand building is a relatively vague term but once you have a grasp on how to build a brand, you’ll be able to start putting some of these into fruition.
+You now have a better idea why branding is important for your business.
+Brand building is a relatively vague term but once you have a grasp on how to build a brand, you’ll be able to start putting these startup branding tips to fruition.

 Remember, Rome wasn’t built in a day and neither was anyone’s brand.
 Therefore, you have to remain patient and stick to your guns throughout the process.
-However, start today and you’ll develop a brand stronger than the colosseum.
+However, start building your startup brand strategy today and you’ll develop a brand stronger than the colosseum.